AirDisa/group_planning/README.md

 ![grouPACT Screenshot](app/assets/images/groupact_screenshot.png)

-To run this app on your local server, make sure you have Rails installed and then follow these steps:
+To run this app on your local server, make sure you have Rails and Postgres installed and then follow these steps:

     git clone https://github.com/dontmitch/group_planning.git groupact_clone
     cd groupact_clone